mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 Considering the influence these AI players wield, I think it's worth it to understand the vision of the future these players and their investors are selling — the narrative that they are presenting — to the public as well as the philosophy about the role of technology and AI held by people in the space which is driving decisions that companies are making.
 I call this vision the "glorious future".

+According to this worldview, humanity is on the cusp of a new

 According to this worldview, %%a better world for all is on the horizon.
 Hu%% humanity is %%about to%% %%leap into%% %%enter into%% on the cusp of a new technological age [^new-age] that %%will be so monumental, it%% will eclipse the Industrial Revolution [^impact].
 Within half a generation [^timeline], superintelligent AI will arrive.
 This AI will be more  s will be omnipresent and manage major parts of society on our behalf. — some that can see and interact with the world, some that are more specialized parts of existing software — will  %% proliferate %% be present %%and revolutionize%% across every sector of society.
 These AIs will

 As they automate a higher and higher percentage of work, they will unlock exponential growth and progress in every industry — from manufacturing, transportation, mining, and R&D to healthcare, finance, entertainment, and even education.
 As a result, prices for goods and services will be next to nothing.
 On the way, scientific and technological advancements will accelerate at an increasingly exponential rate.
 It is very likely, for instance, that the kinds of discoveries and inventions that took place over the last 100 years will happen in a mere 10 years. [^hyperexponential] As a result, people will live twice as long, be freer to pursue their passions,